GregTechCE/GregTech/README.md

 ## Contribution
 ### Current state of project
 GTCEu is under active development with regular updates.
-It is primarily maintained by the Gregicality and Omnifactory development teams.
 The GTCEu community is very active and regularly contributes code, testing and ideas.
 We are always looking for contributors!

 ### How to contribute